Azure/azure-iiot-opc-vault-service/project/docs/CI.md

 ### Enable Slack notifications

-There is already an active integration to send notifications to #pcs-notifications, see the configuration file included in the template.
-You can add more channels adding more `room` lines to the list.
-Note that the integration key is encrypted, to avoid external spam.
-The non-encrypted tokens can be found on Slack.

-To generate the encrypted token:
+Slack already has an active token to accept notifications and forward them to
+\#pcs-notifications Slack channel.

+To activate Travis-Slack integration, run the following command from the root of the project and check in `.travis.yml`:

 ```
-travis login
+travis login --auto
 travis encrypt "azureiot:...key...#pcs-notifications --add notifications.slack"
 ```

+Note that the integration key is encrypted, to avoid external spam.
-The key can be found via Slack integrations.
+The non-encrypted tokens can be found in Slack, starting the channel integrations.

 ### Microsoft Teams notifications

 Microsoft Teams doesn't support encrypted keys, so we cannot enable notifications on public repositories.